aviralpatel/TacaoBean/README.md

 2. **Open the Project with PlatformIO**:

-     Open the project folder `chaklilamp` in your preferred IDE with PlatformIO support, such as Visual Studio Code.
+     Open the project folder `TacaoBean` in your preferred IDE with PlatformIO support, such as Visual Studio Code.

 3. **Install Dependencies**: